rkulla/vimogen/README.md

 Installation
 ============
-Create a manifest file called $HOME/.vimogen_repos that consists of just git repositories.
+Create a manifest file called $HOME/.vimogen_repos that consists of just Git URLs.
 It's just a plain-text file with a git repo on each line.
 Have a look at [my .vimogen_repos file](https://github.com/rkulla/vimrc/blob/master/.vimogen_repos) for an example.

 Vimogen auto-generates `$HOME/.vimogen_repos` if you run it